shawn-sterling/graphios/README.md

 ##############################################################################
 </pre>

 For the first time getting this running, just run at the console (vs using the init script).
 You may want to set log\_level to 'DEBUG' and test\_mode to True if you want to see what will be sent to graphite.
-Do not forget to change them back after, as the DEBUG log\_level is very verbose, there is a log limit, but why trash disk when you don't have to?
+Do not forget to change them back after, as the DEBUG log\_level is very verbose, there is a log limit, but why thrash disk when you don't have to?

 Some of these can also be set via command line parameters:
 <pre>